-Corns and Calluses Treatment Icon
+Treat and Relieve Corns and Calluses

-It is important to keep your toenails trimmed.
+Keep your toenails trimmed.
 Toenails that are too long can push the toes up against the hard surface of the shoe and create friction and pressure which will gradually cause a corn to form.
 It is also important to keep feet clean and if they are very dry to moisturise them to reduce friction.

 KROKO Corn and Callus Remover

 To ease the pain of a corn, you can use a corn pad to remove the excess pressure.
 Corn pads are donut shaped cushioned plasters with a hole in the center for the corn sit in and to protect it from chaffing.
+Something like the Kroko Corn Protector.

 Corns are easily removed using an ointment like Kroko Corn and Callus remover which has been a tried and trusted remedy since the 1930s.